apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Some tweaks to a dialogue trigger at the top of the Tazendeer Ruins elevator
    * Bridge-raising animation at the top of Tazendeer Ruins elevator
+   * Rising Eridian statues in Pyre of Stars
+   * Rising platforms in Pyre of Stars
+   * Rocket launch in Fire in the Sky

 Aug 1, 2022 *(no version number change)*
  * Updated to use [new metadata tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp)